Lonnie Mack: Career

 He recorded many additional sides for Fraternity between 1963 and 1967, but few, if any, were broadly released or strongly promoted, and none charted.
 Three decades later, Ace Records (UK) packaged the entirety of Mack's Fraternity output (previously released, unreleased, alternate takes, and demos) in a series of compilations.
-In the mid-'60s, however, Mack's commercial prospects were stymied by Fraternity's thin financial resources and, even more, by the arrival of the overwhelmingly popular British Invasion only two months after release of The Wham of that Memphis Man.
+In the mid-1960s, however, Mack's commercial prospects were stymied by Fraternity's thin financial resources and, even more, by the arrival of the overwhelmingly popular British Invasion only two months after release of The Wham of that Memphis Man.
 "It looked like the guitar wizard was ready to bust out when the music world was turned on its ear.
 [In] February 1964, The Beatles appeared on the Ed Sullivan Show, and Mack's [recording] career withered on the vine."

-Although his recording career had stalled out, Mack stayed busy as a performer, criss-crossing the country with one-night stands.
+Although his recording career had stalled, Mack stayed busy as a performer, criss-crossing the country with one-night stands.
 "The '60s, man, we was full of piss and vinegar, nothing bothered us.
 We had bennies, like the truckers had [and] we just stayed on the road all the time."
 During that time, "[we] performed with just about everybody, [from] Jimi Hendrix [to] The Everly Brothers, Chuck Berry, and Dick and Dee Dee."
 He also took on session work with James Brown, Freddie King, Joe Simon, Albert Washington, and other R&B/soul artists.

 In 1968, at the height of the blues-rock era, Elektra Records bought out Mack's dormant Fraternity recording contract and moved him to Los Angeles to record three albums.
-In November 1968, the newly-founded Rolling Stone magazine published a rave review of Mack's discontinued 1963 debut album, persuading Elektra to re-issue it.
+In November 1968, the newly founded Rolling Stone magazine published a rave review of Mack's discontinued 1963 debut album, persuading Elektra to re-issue it.
 He was soon performing in major rock venues, including the Fillmore East, the Fillmore West, and the Cow Palace.
-He opened for The Doors and Crosby, Stills & Nash and shared the stage with Johnny Winter, Elvin Bishop and other popular rock and blues artists of the time.
+He opened for the Doors and played lead guitar for them at multiple concert tour appearances.
+He also shared the stage with Crosby, Stills & Nash, Johnny Winter, and Elvin Bishop, among others.